The detail

 Read the full report on how we carried out the original research.

-You can download the detailed baskets of goods data for each standard from the research carried out in 2023.
+You can download the detailed baskets of goods data for each Standard from the research.

-Everyone's financial circumstances are different.
-The standards provide a rule of thumb guide based on common costs for many people in retirement.
-They are the first step on the journey: you might want to think about using them to go on to develop your own personal target.
-When doing this it is important to know what is and isn’t included in the standards.
+The Standards are the first step on the journey: you might want to think about using them to develop your own personal target.
+When doing this it’s important to know what is and isn’t included in the Standards.
 We’ve listed the key things below.
-We've also included some information about what total DC savings might achieve the standards if you were to buy an annuity, and what income you need before tax to afford the costs of each standard.
+We've also included some information about what total Defined Contribution (DC) pension (sometimes called Money Purchase) savings might achieve if you were to buy an annuity, and what income you need before tax to afford the costs of each Standard.

-State Pension – the full state pension for 2024-25 is £11,500 per year.
-Details on the current state pension amounts and eligibility can be found on the Government website.
+State Pension - the full State Pension for the 2025-26 tax year is £11,973.
+Details on the current State Pension amounts and eligibility can be found on the Government website.

 Where you live – our findings were based on research conducted in many locations across the UK which have enabled us to calculate figures for the UK and for London, but there may be some areas that have higher or lower costs of goods and services e.g. additional transport costs.

-DC pot size and income tax – See how much income you could need for each standard to find out how pot size can provide a rough guide to likely living standard, and also what sort of income you need before income tax to afford the costs of each standard.
+DC pot size and income tax – This will provide you with a guideline on how much is needed in your pension savings for each Standard depending on your household occupancy.
+See how much income you could need for each Standard and also what sort of income you need before tax to afford the costs of each Standard.
+Please note the Retirement Living Standards are costs at retirement not an income level.

 Financial advice – the Standards are designed to provide a helpful rule of thumb and are based on research findings - they do not constitute financial advice.